kamilpyszkowski/Expenses-App/README.md

 <h1 align="center">
-  AMS Elektronik
+  MyExpenses
 </h1>

 <div align="center">Kamil Pyszkowski</div>

 ## 💫 Descriptiion

-AMS Elektronik website built with React and GatsbyJS.
-Application uses programmatic pages rendering with data provided by headless CMS and is integrated with Sendgrid API to handle contact form.
+MyExpenses is a web appplication to collect and compare monthly spendings.
+It uses local storage and Redux to manage data.
+What's more app uses ChartJS library for data visualisation.

 ## 🚀 Features and used technologies

 * React,
 * GatsbyJS
 * Styled Components
-* Sendgrid API integration
+* Data visualisation
 * GraphQL
-* Responsive webdesign
+* Redux
-* SEO friendly
+* Local storage
-* Programmatically rendered pages
-* Headless CMS integration

 ## 🔥 Preview

-This website was created for commercial purpose and at the moment is under approval so it's not published.
-However it can be [previewed here](https://www.ams-elektronik-preview.netlify.app "AMS Elektronik preview page").
+App can be [previewed here](https://www.ams-elektronik-preview.netlify.app "AMS Elektronik preview page").
+At the moment app is filled with some dummy data for presentation purpose.